coronensis/tort/README.md

 Please note that although the Raspberry Pi and the breadboard are optional this project assumes that they are used.
-If you wish to use something different you will have to come up with your own hardware setup and also a method to flash the firmware to the microcontroller.
+If you wish to use something different you will have to come up with your own hardware setup and a method to flash the firmware to the microcontroller.

 In case you choose to use a Raspberry Pi (Highly recommended as you get for very little money a quite capable development machine that can run the avr-gcc compiler and do a lot of other useful things.
-Also very interesting if you only have a Windows system but wish to play around with an inexpensive Linux system) enable the SPI and UART interfaces on the Raspberry Pi using raspi-config.
+Very interesting if you only have a Windows system but wish to play around with an inexpensive Linux system) enable the SPI and UART interfaces on the Raspberry Pi using raspi-config.